Assignments give admins the capability to pose a question or task to learners who have to submit an entry against the assignment.

 Yes, you can edit the feedback by clicking the 'Edit Feedback' button.

-Q: If I give a user the instructor role, what will they be able to do for assignments?
+Q: If I give a user the Facilitator role, what will they be able to do for assignments?

 Q: What does “watching post” mean?